 Under these circumstances, consumers are in the worst possible position.
 Due to the system the FDA has in place, people are likely to think that their sunscreen is providing more protection than it really is, stay out in the sun longer and thus increasing their risk of skin cancer and skin disease.

-The entire team at Garrett and Boyd Orthodontics in Sugar Land and Rosenberg TX hopes you all have a great summer and remember when out in the sun for extended periods of time, make sure you are protected with clothing and practice smart sun safety.
+The entire team at Garrett & Boyd Orthodontics in Sugar Land and Rosenberg, Texas, hopes you all have a great summer and remember when out in the sun for extended periods of time, make sure you are protected with clothing and practice smart sun safety.

-For answers to more FAQ about Sun Safety, click here.
+For answers to more FAQs about sun safety, click here.